morningspace/termitorial/docs/features/using-more-options.md

 ./termitorial.sh -l
 ```

-As an example, for TermiTorial Tutorial, you will see something similar as below:
+As an example, for The TermiTorial Tutorial, you will see something similar as below:
 ```
 [✓] README
 [✓] features/basics